monastere-dorje-pamo-lavaur-france-moniales-residentes-2022

 – 1980 –

 The founding lamas of this organization, Lama Thubten Yeshe and Lama Zopa Rinpoche, visited France in 1978 and 1979.
-One of the consequences of those visits was the creation of a Dharma centerthe Institute Vajra Yogini, and Nalanda Monastery for monks, in the Tarn department near Toulouse, France.
-The first Dorje Pamo Monastery was created in the 1980s in one of the large outbuildings of the Institute.
+One of the consequences of those visits was the creation of a Dharma centerthe Vajra Yogini Institute, and of Nalanda Monastery for monks, in the Tarn department near Toulouse, France.
+The first Dorje Pamo Monastery was created in the 1980s in one of the large outbuildings of the Vajra Yogini Institute.

-declared Lama Thubten Yeshe, who founded Dorje Pamo during his first visit in 1982.
+Lama Thubten Yeshe, who founded Dorje Pamo Monastery during his first visit in 1982.

 A group of young nuns of diverse nationalities started a religious community.
 It was closely linked to the Institute and the neighboring monastery under the guidance of the resident Tibetan LamasDorje Pamo was the first monastery in the Tibetan Buddhist tradition created for Western nuns.